pagealexandre/DemoARS/README.md

 - Authentication system : JSON Web Token and OAuth 2.0 (Provider : Google)
 - Cron jobs running in the background to set and remove expired reservation. (`Whenever` gem)
 - Notification about the state of the context (reservation cancelled, created etc...) to the participants using an email API service: [Mailgun](https://www.mailgun.com).
-- Unitary tests made to verify controllers and model behavior. (`rspec` and `capybara` gems) - You can launch the entire suit using `bundle exec rspec spec/`
+- Unitary tests made to verify controllers and models behavior. (`rspec` and `capybara` gems) - You can launch the entire suit using `bundle exec rspec spec/`
 - Fake entities for tests are created using `FactoryGirl` and `Faker` gems

 ## Documentation